AdavayyaC/csharp-ado-contact-app/README.md

 ---

 ## 🧑‍💻 Author

-**Adavayya** — 8th Semester, C# and .NET Course **Karthik k** — 8th Semester, C# and .NET Course **Vijayalakshmi** — 8th Semester, C# and .NET Course **Antigravity Tool** — the real MVP that quietly handled most of the coding while we watched 😄 It didn’t just assist the workflow, it basically was the workflow from start to finish 🚀 If anything works perfectly, thank Antigravity… if not, yeah that’s on us 😅
+- **Adavayya** —  8th Semester, C# and .NET Course
+- **Karthik k** — 8th Semester, C# and .NET Course
+- **Vijayalakshmi** — 8th Semester, C# and .NET Course
+ - **Antigravity Tool** — the real MVP.
+We just sat there looking important while it did 90% of the coding 😄

+Honestly, it didn’t “assist” the workflow… it *was* the workflow 🚀

+If everything runs perfectly, all credit goes to Antigravity.
+If something breaks… suddenly it’s “team effort” and “learning experience” 😅

 ---

 ## 📄 License